kaepr/kaepr.github.io/content/posts/writing-a-c-compiler-in-clojure.md

 - Functions have to follow [System V calling](https://en.wikipedia.org/wiki/X86_calling_conventions).
 First 6 parameters are passed in registers, other on the stack.
 - Stack pointer needs to be a multiple of 16.
-As different types take up different space, this needs to maintained manually by rounding to nearing offsets.
+As different types take up different space, this needs to maintained manually by rounding to nearest offsets.
 - Several assembly instructions cannot take both operands as memory addresses, so they are rewritten using intermediate registers.

 There are other smaller details such as above, but apart from that this phase codewise is not doing anything interesting.